 There were two gems that were extremely useful.
 One went something along the lines of:

-For me, I've always had trouble letting go of what other people are doing around me or how much more they know than I could ever possibly know.
+"Don't let other people's anxiety get you; it's self-destructive, not usually appropriate, and not usually indicative of what's really going on."For me, I've always had trouble letting go of what other people are doing around me or how much more they know than I could ever possibly know.
 I constantly had a chip on my shoulder about how I wasn't good enough and I still do but it weighs less now than it ever did.
 But this piece of advice is especially true for medical school and it's been said ad nauseam.
 Never let other people's fears are hold-ups get in the way of your success and stop comparing yourself to your fellow classmates.
 People are smarter than you.
 Deal with it.
 This is the real world and there is no quick-fix pacifier to give you solace from your own mental issues.
 Medical school is no doubt difficult but what's more difficult is overcoming personal issues while learning at a mind-boggling pace.
 The importance of being "calm, centered, and confident" (a line I picked up from Med School Confidential, a book) cannot be understated.
 As for myself, I still struggle with that bad habit but I'm slowly learning as I get older that I need to forge my own path and sometimes have to remind myself that I'll have my own patients who will rely on me and not Mr. AOA who honored everything.
 Obvious life advice I know and maybe a little sad that I can't follow it perfectly myself but this is one of my issues I'm working on before medical school starts.

 The second pearl of wisdom talked about how the worries you have in medical school will not be the same worries you have now.
 So everything I'm overobsessing about currently could be stricken from thought the day medical school starts and a whole new set of goals and ambitions may come to mind.
 That perspective is important to keep in the back of your head because you'll eventually adapt once you begin to start medical school and then you'll have an entirely different outlook on those same things you were concerned about prior to matriculation.